 They don't want to acknowledge it.

-I needed to write this book to make sure that history recorded how well that that operation actually worked how was this impacted your own family?
+I needed to write this book to make sure that history recorded how well that operation actually worked.

-And I know that like Bristol has the biggest Fourth of July parade I've ever seen in my life.
+And I know that, like, Bristol has the biggest Fourth of July parade I've ever seen in my life.

-I mean it's really amazing and Barrington is an amazing place as well.
+And Barrington is an amazing place as well.

 Right.